rvalenciano/grid/README.md

  * Install Vagrant
  * `cd` into vagrant folder.
  * Run `vagrant up` in this folder and wait until installation is complete.
  * To set up the app, `vagrant ssh` and then `cd grid/`.
-Inside run `bower install` to install all css and js libraries.
+Inside run `npm install`  and `bower install` to install all server side libraries and also all css and js libraries.
  * To run the app, run `gulp` in the same folder.
  * Go to localhost:3000 to check the app.
  * Go to localhost:7474 to see the database manager